 11. Farberware 6-Qt Digital Pressure Cooker

-Here’s another attractive, dishwasher-friendly pressure cooker but this time by Farberware.
-For under $80, just one use and you’d be thinking you received a pressure cooker double the price.
-However, I must say, one downside is that all of the cooking settings are pre-programmed on this device, neglecting the option for manual cooking.
-It has plenty of options to cook the way you want, but if you’ve never used a pressure cooker before, reading the instruction manual probably won’t help you out much.
-So, ask for help, do some research online, or work with it by trial-and-error.
+Here’s another attractive, dishwasher-friendly model, but this time by Farberware.
+For under $80, just one use and you’d be thinking you received an item worth double the price.
+However, I must say, one downside is that all of the cooking settings are pre-programmed on this device, so manual cooking isn’t an option.
+It has plenty of other options to cook the way you want, but if you’ve never used one of these before, reading the instruction book probably won’t help you out much.
+So, ask for help, do some research online, or work with a trial-and-error mentality.